Stomach: Diseases

 A series of radiographs can be used to examine the stomach for various disorders.
 This will often include the use of a barium swallow.
 Another method of examination of the stomach, is the use of an endoscope.
 A gastric emptying study is considered the gold standard to assess the gastric emptying rate.

 A large number of studies have indicated that most cases of peptic ulcers, and gastritis, in humans are caused by Helicobacter pylori infection, and an association has been seen with the development of stomach cancer.

 A stomach rumble is actually noise from the intestines.

 Surgery

 In humans, many bariatric surgery procedures involve the stomach, in order to lose weight.
 A gastric band may be placed around the cardia area, which can adjust to limit intake.
 The anatomy of the stomach may be modified, or the stomach may be bypassed entirely.

 Surgical removal of the stomach is called a gastrectomy, and removal of the cardia area is a called a cardiectomy.
 "Cardiectomy" is a term that is also used to describe the removal of the heart.
 A gastrectomy may be carried out because of gastric cancer or severe perforation of the stomach wall.

 Fundoplication is stomach surgery in which the fundus is wrapped around the lower esophagus and stitched into place.
 It is used to treat gastroesophageal reflux disease (GERD).

-History

-There were previously conflicting statements in the academic anatomy community over whether the cardia is part of the stomach, part of the esophagus or a distinct entity.
-Modern surgical and medical textbooks have agreed that "the gastric cardia is now clearly considered to be part of the stomach."